gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  PathMappingSchema | "Request body"

-Use this API to add redirection rules
+Use this API to add, update or delete path-based redirection rules

 *Success Response:*